 Within my coaching work with leaders and teams, I dive diving deeply into observing thought, emotional and behavioral layers and patterns.
 Everywhere I went, from large, bureaucratic organizations to smaller entrepreneurial ventures, I noticed that the same issues absorbed people’s time and energy, deflecting attention and creativity from intended goals.
 These issues are well-known — miscommunication, silos, conflict, reactive decision making, fear of failure, lower-than-desired work quality, low creativity/innovation rates, stress, burnout and talent turnover.
 Through my work, a clear story fell into place as I discovered the basis of most, if not all of today’s organizational and societal challenges — what’s called the legacy industrial model (also referred to as the cog in the wheel mentality).
-Although we think we’ve moved onto a new age — the Technology Age or Information Age or Energy Age, the subconscious assumptions still used beneath our individual experiences and political, economic and social systems remain fixed in the industrial model.
+Although we think we’ve moved onto a new age — the Information or Energy Age, the subconscious assumptions still used beneath our individual experiences and political, economic and social systems remain fixed in the industrial model.
 The use of this unquestioned, subconscious assumption is the fundamental issue that generates the problems we face today, yet most leaders still use the subconscious cog in a wheel mentality, without even realizing it.

 Many people wonder why there are so few leaders worth following amidst so many leadership development programs.
 As noted above, most programs tend to focus on what leaders must do — new outcomes, new leadership behaviors or new tools, without understanding what hooks or facilitates new behavior.
 Without uprooting specific subconscious assumptions, leaders cannot make sustainable change because subconscious beliefs play tug-of-war with conscious goals — and the subconscious mind always wins.
 You, yourself, might have tried changing a habit with only brief success.
 You may have blamed this on willpower or lack thereof, yet willpower can only gets you so far.
 To create transformative change, leaders must use willpower and inspiration rooted in empowering core assumptions about what it means to be human.